njbigwig/GitHubForDummies/README.md

 ## Acknowledgments

-* Thanks to PurpleBooth for README file templete
+* Thanks to PurpleBooth for README file template

 ## Favorite Books